pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Upload and Download File Objects

-You can add files to and download files from a Pachyderm input repository.
+For input repos (e.g. the top of your DAG), you can both add files to and download files from the repository.

+When adding files, Pachyderm will automatically overwrite a previous version of the file if it already exists.
 If a file exists in the repository, Pachyderm automatically overwrites it.
 This operation is not supported for output repositories.
 If you try to upload a file to an output repository, you get an error message: